 The developed state feedback controller is inspired by [2].
-However, a larger class of systems is treated, especially since the phase concept allows to consider multiple input systems, but we also allow saturated inputs and more general flows.
+However, a larger class of systems is treated, especially since the phase concept allows us to consider multiple input systems.
+We also allow saturated inputs and more general flows.
+Similar to [2], the inputs are positive.

-Similar to [2], the input is positive, and aims to achieve a constant total mass.
 The controller in [2] can be viewed as a special case of the controller herein.

 A related controller for a similar class of systems is developed in [5].
-In stead of controlling the system to a constant mass, more general first integrals are considered.
+Instead of controlling the system to a constant mass, more general first integrals are considered.
 The controller of [5] is different from the one considered herein, in particular the input can take on negative values.
-However, the stability properties of the closed loop are similar.
+However, the stability properties of the closed loop are similar, in the sense that they both achieve convergence to a certain set.